hermy991/bond/README.md

-# Relational Framework (RF)
+# Bond

-Relational Framework is a ORM that can run in deno platforms and can be use with JavaScript.
+Bond is a ORM that can run in deno platforms and can be use with JavaScript and TypeScript.
 From small applications with a few tables to large scale enterprise applications with multiple databases.

 ## Features